-In national capital Delhi, 420 pedestrians were killed in road accidents in 2018.
-Bengaluru saw 272 pedestrian deaths in 2019, highest in-country, as per NCRB data.
+In the year 2018, 420 pedestrians were killed in the national capital Delhi.
+Bengaluru saw 272 pedestrian deaths in 2019, the highest in-country, as per NCRB data.

 Pedestrians need should be top most priority

 Pedestrians needs and requirements still to come on the planning table naturally.
-Making ad hoc pavements & model street at one place or stretch is not serving the purpose of the city and its people.
-Pedestrians deserves all the attention and budget for making cities friendly & accessible for walking.
+Making ad hoc pavements & model streets at one place or stretch is not serving the cause of pedestrians.
+Pedestrians deserve all the attention and budget for making cities friendly & accessible for walking.

-(This article is first in series of the articles which takes a deep dive on the pedestrian issue in India esp from inclusive design aspect)
+(This article is the first in series of articles that takes a deep dive into the pedestrian issue from an inclusive design aspect).